-In terms of the comparison between Digitex and Bakkt, these exchanges are not competing for the same target market.
+In terms of the futures platform comparison between Digitex and Bakkt, these exchanges are not competing for the same target market.
 In other words, both exchanges will capture the attention of two different user groups in the cryptocurrency universe.

 For example, Digitex is much more interested in attracting the attention of active retail traders who are searching for an exchange that offers liquidity and low fees.
 Conversely, Bakkt is more focused on the institutional client who is looking for a “one-stop shop” of custody, warehousing, and merchant services.

-Many people in the crypto community believe that the opening of Bakkt is not beneficial to the future direction of the cryptocurrency universe.
+One more thing to take into consideration as part of a crypto futures platform comparison: Many people in the crypto community believe that the opening of Bakkt is not beneficial to the future direction of the cryptocurrency universe.
 They claim that Bakkt will “institutionalize” Bitcoin and other digital assets, thus destroying the original intent of Bitcoin as outlined in Satoshi Nakamoto’s white paper.
 To a certain extent, they are correct.
 Bakkt’s objective is to bring cryptocurrencies to main street.
 In other words, Bakkt wants cryptocurrencies to become a mainstream asset class (like stocks and bonds).

 Personally, I believe Bakkt will be a “net positive” for Bitcoin and other cryptocurrencies because it will introduce more users to digital assets.
 More users equals more volume on the various cryptocurrency exchanges.
 This is great news for Digitex.
 Increased volume means there will be more Digitex traders, which will boost the demand for the DGTX token.